Pretoria: Climate

-Pretoria has a subtropical monsoon climate (Köppen: Cwa) with long hot rainy summers, and short, dry and mild winters.
-The city experiences the typical winters of South Africa with cold, clear nights and mild to moderately warm days.
+Pretoria has a monsoon-influenced humid subtropical climate (Köppen: Cwa) with long hot, rainy summers, and short, dry and mild winters.
+The city experiences the typical winters of South Africa, with cold, clear nights and mild to moderately warm days.
 Although the average lows during winter are mild, it can get cold due to the clear skies, with night time low temperatures in recent years in the range of 2 to -5 C.

 The average annual temperature is 18.7 °C. This is rather high, considering the city's relatively high altitude of about 1,339 m, and is due mainly to its sheltered valley position, which acts as a heat trap and cuts it off from cool southerly and south-easterly air masses for much of the year.

 Rain is chiefly concentrated in the summer months, with drought conditions prevailing over the winter months, when frosts may be sharp.
 Snowfall is an extremely rare event; snowflakes were spotted in 1959, 1968 and 2012 in the city, but the city has never experienced an accumulation in its history.

 During a nationwide heat wave in November 2011, Pretoria experienced temperatures that reached 39 °C, unusual for that time of the year.
 Similar record-breaking extreme heat events also occurred in January 2013, when Pretoria experienced temperatures exceeding 37 °C on several days.
 The year 2014 was one of the wettest on record for the city.
 A total of 914 mm fell up to the end of December, with 220 mm recorded in this month alone.
 In 2015, Pretoria saw its worst drought since 1982; the month of November 2015 saw new records broken for high temperatures, with 43 °C recorded on 11 November after three weeks of temperatures between 35 °C and 43 °C. Pretoria reached a new record high of 42.7 C on 7 January 2016.

 Demographics

 Depending on the extent of the area understood to constitute "Pretoria", the population ranges from 700,000 to 2.95 million.
-The main languages spoken in Pretoria are Sepedi, Setswana, Xitsonga, Afrikaans and English.
-The city of Pretoria has the largest white population in Sub-Saharan Africa.
+The main languages spoken in Pretoria are Sepedi, Setswana, Xitsonga, Tshivenda, Afrikaans, and English.
+The city of Pretoria has the largest white population in Africa.
 Since its founding, it has been a major Afrikaner population centre, and there are roughly 1 million Afrikaners living in or around the city.

 Ethnic groups

 Even since the end of Apartheid, Pretoria itself has had a white majority, albeit with an ever-increasing black middle-class.
 However, in the townships of Mamelodi, Soshanguve and Atteridgeville black people make up close to all of the population.
-The largest white ethnic group are the Afrikaners and the largest black ethnic group are the Northern Sothos.
+The largest white ethnic group are the Afrikaners and the largest black ethnic group are the Bapedi.

 The lower estimate for the population of Pretoria includes largely former white-designated areas, and there is therefore a white majority.
 However, including the geographically separate townships increases Pretoria's population beyond a million and makes whites a minority.

 Pretoria's Indians were ordered to move from Pretoria to Laudium on 6 June 1958.